TeddyRandby/cgab/README.md

   2. `sudo make install`
 # C-API Documentation
 The c-api is contained in the single header file `gab.h`.
 You can generate documentation with `clide docs`, or by just running `doxygen`.
-# BUG
-Gab uses self-modifying bytecode and inline caches in order to increase the performance of the VM.
-This can be problematic, because the same block can be executed in parallel on multiple cores.
-In this case, the same bytecode or inline cache is modified by multiple cores at the same time.
-Solution: Copy bytecode and constants __per thread__?
-    - The first time a send resolves in a new src, lookup a local cpy of the src
-    -